MNiMORPH/Margay-guide/README.md

     - This is a small data logger that will eventually collect data in the field, but it needs to be set up and programmed before it can do that.
 - Programmer (AVR ISP mkll)
     - This is a device that will allow us to **burn a bootloader** (I'll define this below) onto the Margay board.
+- USB-B cable
+    - This is used to connect the programmer to the laptop.
-- USB-C cable <!-- check if this is USB-C or micro-USB -->
+- USB-C cable
-    - I used this to connect my laptop to the logger after initially burning a bootloader, to keep the logger connected to power.
+    - This is used to connect the *logger* to the laptop after initially burning a bootloader, to keep the logger connected to power.
 In the field, a battery would supply power.
 - My laptop
     - To download softwares and upload programs to the Margay logger.